949.394.1714 a.sansone@me.com

 The practice becomes firmly established when it is consistent over time, without interruption, and with a quality of positive attitude and eagerness.

-MAYBE I JUST DON’T WANT TO LEARN HOW TO PLAY PIANO
+MAYBE I TRIED IT AND JUST DON’T WANT TO LEARN HOW TO PLAY PIANO

-Or maybe the piano was out of tune and made you sound awful and the sheet of music was too hard and the teacher’s breath smelled really really putrid.
+Or maybe the piano was out of tune and made you sound awful and the sheet of music was too hard and the teacher’s breath smelled they just ate a 5 day old tuna sandwich and instead of bread they used an old gym sock found in the bottom of their closet.

-Or maybe you didn’t know about proven research on meditation linking it to any number of health issues you are experiencing such as:
+Or maybe you didn’t know about proven research on meditation that helps with any number of health issues you might be experiencing, such as:

 • Reducing stress